 There are several differences in Colorado between a DUI charge and a Vehicular Homicide charge.
 Some of those differences are as follows:

-There is currently no felony DUI in Colorado, regardless of how many prior alcohol-related offenses you may have.
-Vehicular Homicide, however, is a felony even for a first time offender.
+While a fourth DUI charge is a felony, Vehicular Homicide is a felony even for a first time offender.
 If you have been charged with Vehicular Homicide in Colorado, it is almost certain that the prosecutor will seek a long prison sentence due to the death of the alleged victim and the media exposure that can follow a Vehicular Homicide case.

 Colorado law allows a police officer to physically restrain a driver and obtain a forced blood draw if the officer has probable cause to believe the driver committed Vehicular Homicide.
 Therefore, unlike a DUI, a police officer is not required to ask the driver to submit to a blood test when the officer has a legal basis to believe the driver committed a felony Vehicular Homicide.